MicrosoftDocs/entra-docs/docs/identity-platform/troubleshoot-publisher-verification.md

 Error: "You're unable to add a verified publisher to this application.
 Contact your administrator for assistance."

 When a request to add a verified publisher is made, many signals are used to make a security risk assessment.
-If the user risk state is determined to be ‘AtRisk’, the above error will be returned.
+If the user risk state is determined to be ‘AtRisk’, the above error is returned.
 Investigate the user risk and take the appropriate steps to remediate the risk (guidance below):

 **Remediation Steps**
 > [Investigate risk](~/id-protection/howto-identity-protection-investigate-risk.md#risky-users)